makinarocks/Hktire-OmniSVG/README.md

 1. **Download Model Weights**

-   Download the model weights from [Hugging Face](https://huggingface.co/OmniSVG) and place them in the `./pretrained_models/OmniSVG-3B` directory.
+   Download the model weights from [Hugging Face](https://huggingface.co/OmniSVG) and config.yaml and place them in the `/PATH/TO/OmniSVG-3B` and `/PATH/TO/config.yaml` directory.

 2. **Run Inference**